eyounx/MLSim/README.md

 python prepare_data_foreign.py --load_inter 1
 python paper_plot2_foreign.py
 ```
 If you want to change the forecasting configuration in these countries, refer to the function `run_simulation2` in `show_simulation_foreign.py` for more details.
-And you can forecast the result by the following commands.
+And you can forecast the results by the following commands.

 ```bash
 python prepare_data_foreign.py